apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/high-availability/failure-simulation-and-automatic-recovery.md

 # Failure simulation and automatic recovery

-As an open-source data management platform, Kubeblocks supports two database forms, ReplicationSet and ConsensusSet.
+As an open-source data management platform, KubeBlocks supports two database forms, ReplicationSet and ConsensusSet.
 ReplicationSet can be used for single source with multiple replicas, and non-automatic switching database management, such as MySQL and Redis.
 ConsensusSet can be used for database management with multiple replicas and automatic switching capabilities, such as ApeCloud MySQL Paxos group with multiple replicas, MongoDB, etc. The ConsensusSet database management capability has been released in KubeBlocks v0.3.0, and ReplicationSet is under development.
 This guide takes ApeCloud MySQL as an example to introduce the high availability capability of the database in the form of ConsensusSet.
 This capability is also applicable to other database engines.

 ***Before you start***